-Long Island, NY has its fair share of haunted places, from centuries-old houses to abandoned buildings.
-According to the Long Island Paranormal Investigators, the scariest ones include an old fort and a psychiatric center.
-(You can read more about haunted places on Long Island, such as Fort Totten, Ronkonkoma County Park, or The Chandler Estate, at the Long Island Paranormal Investigators website.)
+Long Island, New York, has its fair share of haunted places, from centuries-old houses to abandoned buildings.
+According to the Long Island Paranormal Investigators (LIPI), the scariest ones include an old fort and a psychiatric center.

 Whether you believe ghost stories or think they're just urban legends, visit any of these spooky spots on Long Island and you're sure to get chills down your spine.